Tuesday, July 28, 2009

 Milk: It Does a Body - Hey, wait...

-need milk to get the nutrients it provides, so we're better off without it.
+I have read a lot from the vegan camp about how we are the only species that drinks the milk of another animal and how our bodies aren't meant to process milk as adults.
+We don't need milk to get the nutrients it provides, so we're better off without it.
 Initially I latched right on to that mindset.
 But because I am so fabulously open-minded, I decided to see what this book had to say about our need for milk.

 Bottom line: We absolutely need milk for all the calcium it provides so that we can have strong bones.